-Normal Form: If you retire after becoming eligible for early, normal, or postponed retirement, your benefit is normally paid as a single life annuity.
+Normal Form: If you retire after becoming eligible for early, normal, or postponed retirement and unless the Mandatory Cash-Out rule applies to you, the normal form of your benefit is a single life annuity.
 This form of payment provides monthly benefits to you for life.
 When you die, all monthly payments stop.